tbrown122387/gradeR/README.md

 It might be beneficial to recommend that your students:

 -   clear out their workspace and `source` their `.R` submissions before submitting them.
 This makes sure everything runs as expected (at least on their machine).
 -   to not rename files that are read in as data, or change any raw data files on *their* hard drives.
 If they forget to abide by this rule, you will have to edit their submission and rename file names in their script.
 -   to not use global file paths (have them interactively use `setwd()`, and then read in files using only their name).
 If they forget to do this, then you will need to change all of the global paths to local paths on their machine.

 ## Contributing

-Please click [here](CONTRIBUTING.md) for more information on how you can contribute to this project\!
+Please see `CONTRIBUTING.md` for more information on how you can contribute to this project!